Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving: Experiments

-\paragraph{Comparison to MARL Results} In previous studies on lane drop scenarios, the traffic signal controller ALINEA was found to be the best-performing approach~\cite{vinitsky2023optimizing}.
-Our decentralized policies, developed through a centralized training algorithm, not only outperform those derived from MARL approaches but also exceed the performance of ALINEA under certain traffic conditions.
+In previous studies on lane drop scenarios, the traffic signal controller ALINEA was found to be the best-performing approach~\cite{vinitsky2023optimizing}.
+Our decentralized policies, developed through a centralized training algorithm, not only outperform those MARL methods but also exceed the performance of ALINEA under certain traffic conditions.
 These findings validate our hypothesis that algorithms designed to adapt to fluctuating traffic inputs can generate more effective policies compared to MARL strategies that assume static traffic flow conditions.